BIDS-numpy/vault/README.md

 3. Re-encode the vault:

    ```
-   /vpass init $(cat vault/.gpg-id)
+   ./vencrypt
    ```

-   Ignore "could not open directory" and "fatal: pathspec" errors.

-4. Commit the new vault and push to GitHub
+4. Commit changes and push to GitHub

 ## List existing recipients